Workflow Configuration

 Supported Node Types

 Three node types are available: screeningOutreach, engagementOutreach, and condition.
 The two outreach node types share the same channel set, the same routing events, and the same webhook outcome surface; they differ in the data they require on the config and in what context the conversation engine receives at send time.
-The engine produces PASSED_CRITERIA and FAILED_CRITERIA outcomes only when a question has hasPreferredAnswer: true — see engagementOutreach for the full field-by-field comparison.
+The engine produces PASSED_CRITERIA and FAILED_CRITERIA outcomes only when a question carries preferredAnswerText — see engagementOutreach for the full field-by-field comparison.

 screeningOutreach